-Slacktivism is engaging in visible displays of little to no cost to support a given cause, while at the same time lacking any will to participate in tangible efforts for change.
-(Kristofferson, White, & Peloza, 2013).
-Although social media empowers individuals to make grass roots efforts more easily, organize charitable campaigns, and quickly garner support for specific causes, it also enables nominal participation without any sort of meaningful engagement.
-Examples include donning bracelets and pins, signing electronic petitions, hashtag use, and the ubiquitous Facebook like (Kristofferson et al., 2013).
+Slacktivism is the act of engaging in visible displays of support for a cause at little to no cost, while lacking any genuine intent to contribute to tangible change (Kristofferson, White, & Peloza, 2013).
+Although social media empowers individuals to launch grassroots campaigns, organize charitable efforts, and rapidly generate support for various causes, it also facilitates superficial participation with minimal real-world impact.
+Common examples include wearing bracelets or pins, signing online petitions, using hashtags, and the ubiquitous Facebook like (Kristofferson et al., 2013).

 Importance